Buy Car Insurance Online

 The next step is a crash, which is done with the help of trolleys.
 However, it is not the end of this procedure.
 Manufacturers have the role of checking the results and rating this crash.
 For instance, if the car’s front is completely crushed, it is a good sign.
 It indicates that the car is capable of absorbing its kinetic energy to reduce the impact of an accident.

-What Are the Different Types of Crash Tests?
+What are the Different Types of Crash Tests?

 There is hardly any limit to the types of accidents that can occur in a vehicle.
 Global NCAP, or New Car Assessment Program, is responsible for conducting crash tests in India.
 Here is a list of the common types of crash tests that NCAP conducts frequently: